ColeDrain/NFTMetaGenerator/README.md

 ## NFT Metadata JSON Generator

+### Usage

+First, clone this repo from your terminal with `git clone https://github.com/ColeDrain/NFTMetaGenerator.git` or download manually

+If cloning, make sure to change directory: `cd NFTMetaGenerator`

 Put the CSV containing NFT details in the _csv_ directory Then from the root directory, run `py main.py`